groupdocs-merger/GroupDocs.Merger-Docs/java/release-notes/release-notes-2022/groupdocs.merger-for-java-22.7-release-notes.md

 There are few bugs in this regular monthly release.
 The most notable are:

 *   Implemented image joining: JPG, BMP, PNG;
-*   Implemented merging of Word documents without starting from a new page.
+*   Implemented merging of Word documents without starting from a new page;
 *   Save method with FilePath parameter doesn't work as expected.

 ## Full List of Issues Covering all Changes in this Release